keilerkonzept/sliding-topk-tui-demo/README.md

 This is a demo app for the <https://github.com/keilerkonzept/topk> library (specifically, the [`sliding`](https://pkg.go.dev/github.com/keilerkonzept/topk/sliding) package).

 The app is a real-time TUI leaderboard visualising sliding-window counts for items read from standard input.
-It shows a list of top-k items and a time series plot of historical counters for each item.
+It shows a list of top-k items and a time series plot of the sliding window contents showing per-tick counters for each item..

 **Contents**